Yash094/Automated-Distribution/README.md

 ## CONTACT

-If you need any help with the setup shoot a dm at discord - yash094
+If you need any help with the setup shoot a dm at discord - yash094 / yashjoisar